Welcome to Alpha South Africa (ASA) privacy notice.

 - When we need to perform the contract we are about to enter into or have entered into with you.

-Generally we do not rely on consent as a legal basis for processing your personal data other than when we collect Special Categories of Data or in relation to sending direct marketing communications to you via email or text message.
+Generally, we do not rely on consent as a condition for processing your personal information other than when we collect Special Personal Information or in relation to sending direct marketing communications to you via email or text message.
 You have the right to withdraw consent to marketing at any time by clicking on an unsubscribe link in one of our emails to you or by emailing firstname.lastname@example.org.

 We have set out below a description of the ways we plan to use your personal data.
 We collect and process information so that we can: